Quality:

 The following discussion appeared on HomeschoolChristian.com's message boards.
-The topic is creating centers out of ideas gleaned for a sensory integration diet as spoken of in The Out of Sync Child by Carol Kranowitz.
+Parents discuss the advantages of using a sensory integration diet as spoken of in The Out of Sync Child by Carol Kranowitz, as well as how to help focus a child with special needs.

 What is sensory diet?
 One parent offered this definition: A sensory diet is a "catch phrase" to describe giving your child sensory stimulation to desensitize the child or to encourage the child (depending on the needs).
 It includes activities that would be textile in nature (playing in shaving cream, taking a shower), help with balance and motion, offer opportunities to swing or hang, offer opportunities to be wrapped up tightly, or have their body brushed, possibly eat and chew foods of different textures, etc.